TL;DR: Your work represents you. Everything you turn in for evaluation should exemplify the very best of your professional self.

 If circumstances persuade me into taking one assignment late, it will lose a letter grade.
 I will not take more than one assignment late.
 However, communication is key: talk to me during office hours if you have questions.

-If the university is closed do to unforeseen circumstances, check the News portion of this web site.
+If the university is closed do to unforeseen circumstances, check the Student Start Page for general announcements and news.

 All documents written for paper will use MLA Style while those written for the screen will use a digital style.
 Note that these styles might dictate what types of resources you may use for research.